Philipp Forchheimer

-Philipp Forchheimer (7 August 1852 in Vienna – 2 October 1933 in Dürnstein, Lower Austria) was an Austrian engineer, a pioneer in the field of civil engineering and practical hydraulics, who also contributed to the archaeological study of Byzantine water supply systems.
-He was professor in Istanbul, Aachen and Graz.
+Philipp Forchheimer (7 August 1852 – 2 October 1933) was an Austrian engineer, a pioneer in the field of civil engineering and practical hydraulics, who also contributed to the archaeological study of Byzantine water supply systems.
+He was professor in Istanbul, Aachen, and Graz.

 Forchheimer introduced mathematical methodology to the study of hydraulics, thus establishing a scientific basis for the field.
 He graduated as engineer from the Technische Hochschule Zürich in 1873, received his doctoral degree from the University of Tübingen, and completed habilitation at the Technische Hochschule Aachen.
 He was the rector of the Graz University of Technology until 1897.
 In addition to his teaching, he worked as a consultant for underground construction projects.
 He made proposals for the construction of a tunnel under the English Channel.

-In 1891 he took up a parallel appointment in Constantinople at the Ottoman School of Engineering, which he successfully re-organised in 1914.
+In 1891, he took up a parallel appointment in Constantinople at the Ottoman School of Engineering, which he successfully re-organised in 1914.
 His work in Turkey led to a study of the Byzantine cisterns with the archaeologist Josef Strzygowski.
 In 1897 or 1898, he spent a month researching aqueduct systems at the Austrian excavations in Ephesus.